Teeth & Equine Dentistry

 - prevent the likelihood of tooth loss and other dental problems in older age – horses are living longer – they need good teeth

 - avoid bitting problems, especially when introducing the bit to a horse for the first time

 - to ensure your horse is working to their optimum ability

 Keeping our horses healthy and performing to the best of their ability means ensuring that horses can eat and work pain-free and productively.
 Chewing and grinding feed is essential to your horse’s survival!

-The best care you can provide for your horse’s teeth is to ensure they receive regular dental examinations throughout their life by a veterinary surgeon or an Equine Dental Technician registered with the British Association of Equine Dental Technicians (BAEDT) or category 2 members of the World Wide Association of Equine Dentists (WWAED)
+The best care you can provide for your horse’s teeth is to ensure they receive regular dental examinations throughout their life by a veterinary surgeon, an Equine Dental Technician registered with the British Association of Equine Dental Technicians (BAEDT) or category 2 members of the World Wide Association of Equine Dentists (WWAED)

 To order your free guide email firstname.lastname@example.org or Tel: 02476 840517